pkt-cash/pkt-docs/docs/pktd/pktwallet.md

     ./bin/pktctl --wallet getaddressbalances

+To show 0 balance addresses, use:

+    ./bin/pktctl --wallet getaddressbalances 1 1

 For more explanation of the meaning of the output of `getaddressbalances`, use:

     ./bin/pktctl --wallet help getaddressbalances

 ## Sending PKT
 You can send someone PKT using the `sendtoaddress` command, but first you must *unlock* your